OHNLP/clinical-problem-standardization/README.md

 ``CUI2VEC_HOME``: the path to the cui2vec word embedding file

 ## Start bert-as-service
-See the [bert-as-service documentation] for options regarding the BERT embedding server.
+See the [bert-as-service documentation](https://bert-as-service.readthedocs.io/en/latest/) for options regarding the BERT embedding server.
 It is recommended to use either a fine-tuned model or a model pre-trained for the biomedical domain.
 We recommend [clinicalBERT](https://github.com/EmilyAlsentzer/clinicalBERT).

 ## Training
 Our framework uses [Snorkel](https://www.snorkel.org/) to create training data without having to manually annotate a training set.
 Users *are*, however, required to supply a labeled test and validation set.

 There are two aspects of training.
 First, training the relation classifier.
-The follow ``data_handler.py`` shows an example of how to create a data adapter into the Snorkel training process.
+The file ``data_handler.py`` shows an example of how to create a data adapter into the Snorkel training process.
 The existing ``data_handler.py`` uses SNOMED CT stated relationships as training data.
-While this does not produce a good model, it is used here for demonstration purposes.
+While this does not produce the best model, it is used here for demonstration purposes.
 Users should supply their own ``DataHandler`` class as appropriate for their data set.

 Users should also add their own labeling functions to the ``label_functions.py`` file.
 These labeling functions are critical to producing a quality training data set.
 See the [Snorkel tutorial](https://www.snorkel.org/use-cases/01-spam-tutorial) for more information on labeling functions.

 Next, the dependency parser can be fine-tuned.
 See ``focus/train_parser.py`` for more details.
+Accurate dependency parsing is critical for accurate mapping into standardized representations.
+It is recommended to manually annotate at least some problem descriptions from your corpus to fine-tune the model.
+The format for training data is explained in the ``focus/train_parser.py`` file.

 ## Starting the UMLS/SNOMED CT Server
 A server is included to wrap several functions pertaining to the UMLS and SNOMED CT (such as parent/child lookups, SNOMED -> UMLS conversions, etc.).

-run ``server.py``
+``python server.py``

 ## Starting the Standardization Server
-A trained model can be exposed via an HTTP server via the following Python file:
+A trained model can be exposed via an HTTP server via the running following Python file:

-run ``rest_api.py``
+``python rest_api.py``

 ## Standardization Server Endpoints
-There is currently one endpoint exposed in the API, with inputs of the problem string and the desired output format:
+There is currently one endpoint exposed via the API, with inputs of the problem string and the desired output format:

 ``/process?dx=[clinical problem string]&?format=[owl|fhir|snomed|raw]``